“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 Your Primary Home

 If you own the primary home you live in, this may be your largest asset.
-While the home is an investment, it is not a liquid asset like financial securities you invest in.
+While you may see your home as an investment, it is not a liquid asset like the financial securities you invest in.
 You cannot count on liquidating real property for quick conversion to cash.
-Using Zillow Zestimate and other sources, you need to figure out how your area’s real estate market is faring.
+Using Zillow Zestimate and other sources, you must figure out how your area’s real estate market is faring.

 Most likely, you are carrying a mortgage that is picked up in total liabilities.
 Upon the sale of your home, you will pay off your mortgage in full from the proceeds of your home, reducing your liabilities.